nerves-project/nerves/guides/advanced/customizing-systems.md

 layer called the Nerves system configuration shell that allows the same procedure to be used on Linux and non-Linux development hosts by using a Linux-based Docker container on non-Linux platforms.
-To access this environment, run the `mix nerves.system.shell` task from the custom system source directory.
+To access this environment, run the `mix nerves.artifact.shell` task from the custom system source directory.

-> #### Warning {: .warning}
->
-> Starting with OTP 26, the underlying shell system was completely reworked with
-> big improvements but unfortunately is incompatible with how `mix nerves.system.shell`
-> was handling a shell session.
-The task can still be run, but it will simple output
-> a command you will need to manually run in your shell to get the same effect
->
-> Follow [nerves#893](https://github.com/nerves-project/nerves/issues/893) for status updates

 ```bash
 $ mix deps.get